Dragonfly symbolic meaning: signs, spirit & transformation

 Dragonfly in Dreams | Emotional message from subconscious or a symbolic visit from beyond | Wonder, mystery, sometimes unresolved emotion | Dreams often reveal what the waking heart is still afraid to say aloud |

-Maybe you’ve heard it too — the idea that dragonflies are connected to the afterlife.
+Maybe you’ve heard it too - the idea that dragonflies are connected to the afterlife.
 That they’re messengers, or signs, or reminders that someone we loved is still with us.
-That belief — dragonfly meaning and death — didn’t start with me.
+That belief - dragonfly meaning and death - didn’t start with me.
 Cultures around the world hold stories about it.
 To some, dragonflies symbolize change.
 To others, they mean transformation or transition between realms.
-But when you’ve lost someone, especially a child, that symbolism becomes personal fast.
+And sometimes, when a dragonfly lands on you, it feels like the message is meant just for you.
+When you’ve lost someone, especially a child, that symbolism becomes personal fast.

 - I didn’t see just a dragonfly that night